SiliconSense

 A ready 60-90-word style descriptor for the Style field in Suno v5.5.
 Era, instruments, production, vocal anchor — no name used, Suno's filter lets it through.

-Jerry Lee Lewis, "The Killer," wasn't just a musician; he was an explosive force of nature who redefined what a piano could do in rock and roll.
+Jerry Lee Lewis, "The Killer," was far more than a musician; he was an explosive force of nature who redefined what a piano could do in rock and roll.
 His sound is pure, unadulterated rockabilly hedonism, a swaggering, defiant blend of boogie-woogie propulsion and raw, untamed energy.
 Every hammer of the keys, every vocal sneer, screamed rebellion and an almost dangerous spontaneity that captivated and shocked audiences in equal measure.
 He didn't just play the piano; he attacked it, making it an extension of his wild, larger-than-life persona.

 What makes Jerry Lee's sound matter is its unflinching authenticity and visceral power.
 In an era of burgeoning pop, he offered something genuinely raw and untamed, a musical embodiment of rock and roll's rebellious spirit.
 His production was often stark, amplifying the ferocity of his piano, the driving rhythm section, and his unmistakable voice.
 This minimalist approach allowed his electrifying performances to shine through, cementing his status as an architect of rock's most primal urges.